origo-map/origo-documentation/content/controls.md

 ---|---
 `groupName` | the name of the group containing the added layers.
 Defaults to "egna-lager".
 `groupTitle` | the title of the group containing the added layers.
 Used if group doesn't exist.
 Defaults to "Egna lager".
+`hideWhenEmbedded` | if set to true, the control is not added when the map is embedded.
+Defaults to false.

 #### Example drag-and-drop control